himanshuKr7/himanshuKr7/README.md

 - 👋 Hi, I’m @himanshuKr7 a BTech Student at Silicon Institute Of Technology,BBSR.
 - 👀 I’m interested about new technologies currently being use in industries.
-- 🌱 I’m currently learning Full Stack Web Development.
+- 🌱 I’m currently learning Web Development.
 - 📫 How to reach me-->
 -  My E-Mail :
   https://mailto@himanshu7277069@gmail.com